Enter House Without Warrant

 If the police are actively chasing or pursing someone, not just merely looking for them, that they have the right to arrest, they may also enter a home without a warrant or authorization to effect that arrest.
 For instance, if they were chasing a suspect from the scene of a crime and they observed that person entering a home, they would be allowed to pursue that person into the home without a warrant.

 A police officer may also enter your home if they believe, on reasonable grounds, that it is necessary to prevent an offense from happening or continuing that would cause injury or to protect life and safety for a resident in potential danger.
 This includes:

-- to give emergency medical aid to someone inside
+- to give emergency aid to someone inside

-- to protect life if they reasonably believe a life is threatened
+- to protect life if they reasonably believe a life threatening emergency exists

 - to investigate safety of people after hearing a gunshot

 Exigent Circumstances Allows Police Entry Without a Warrant